 He is a lazy thing, so the easier you slip them on and off the better!

 When our number was called, we were quite fascinated by how the whole system worked.
 They involve the children right from the start of the whole process.
 Getting them to pick their character, on an ipad, for the fitting.
 The whole process is far more advanced than simply placing your feet on a plastic sizer!

 One of the best things for us, was that little A wanted his feet measured, after witnessing the whole thing.
 He normally finds the process of buying shoes very stressful, but with the use of modern technology he was far more accepting of it.
 The assistant was very accommodating and quite happily measured him too!

 Once the size was taken, she got us to pick a variety of shoes to try.
-As you can probably tell, from the picture above, we were after school shoes, there are a great range to choose from, you can find them Here.
+As you can probably tell, from the picture above, we were after school shoes, there are a great range to choose from.

 Once the shoes were on, the assistant checked the fitting and it was up to us to choose a pair.
 I ended up giving in to RJ's original choice, which were the slip ons.
 Anything with laces or straps is far to much effort for a tween in a rush, after all!

 We were very happy with the purchase, RJ particularly as he'd got his own way.

 In all seriousness, I will be going back next month to find a good pair of shoes for little A ready for holidays.
 Then probably again for his school shoes.
 They deal with the children in such a patient manner, and we found the whole experience very easy.